 If you are updating your home, consider installing solar panels and alternatives to gas heating, including electric or biomass boilers or air or ground source heat pumps for wellness in the planet.
 Air purifiers to cut down on allergens and viruses and dehumidifiers to prevent mould in environments where there is poor air circulation can help to purify the air we breathe.
 Consider installing an electric car charging point, if you are doing electrical work, whether you have an electric car or not, as you may well have one in future.

-Discover 10 tips to pave a simple path to wellness for ourselves, our families, and for the planet:
+Discover 10 tips to pave a simple path to a healthy home and wellness for ourselves, our families, and for the planet:

 1. Improve Air Quality